AlexGalhardo/alexgalhardo/README.md

 - DevOps (Apache, NGINX, Docker, Kubernetes, Git, Linux, Cloudflare, DigitalOcean, Heroku, etc)
 - APIs (REST, GraphQL, JSON, JWT, Oauth2, Postman, Stripe, etc)

+I've been learning more about Elixir, DevOps and Clean Architecture these past few months.

-I also have interest to learn and work with Elixir (PhoenixFramework/Gigalixir), Golang and React Native.
+I also have interest to learn and work with Golang and React Native.

 <strong>The more I study and learn, the less I know.
 And the less I know, the more I want to know.
 This is probably what motivates me the most in life.</strong>